How to Clean Your Gutters

 DIY Gutter Cleaning

 Since cleaning your gutters requires you to get on a ladder, it’s always safest to leave this job to a professional.
-There are many companies that specialize in gutter cleaning.
+Many companies specialize in gutter cleaning.
 These professionals have the knowledge and training to safely clean your gutters and downspouts and can typically check for and repair misalignment, leaks or damage.

 However, if you decide to clean your gutters yourself, always remember to put safety first.
 Here’s what you will need, according to BobVila.com: